Bikepro P/L

 SIMON'S HELIX

-For auction is a near new Lynskey Helix Titanium road bike in medium size built with top components.
+My Lynskey Helix Titanium road bike in medium size built with top components.
 6.29kg actual weight complete without pedal!

 This is a dream custom build with no expense spares, the goal was to build the lightest , most practical and durable titanium bike possible.
 The spec are: